|

 this earth, are given a reprieve from a forced diet, why can't we do

-the same for our dogs whom we love, but not quite as much as our
+dogs whom we love, but not quite as much as our

 kids...usually.